jhlopesalves/CorpusAid/README.md

 ## Purpose and design goals

-The primary purpose of CorpuScript is to streamline and standardize the often tedious and error-prone process of preparing textual data for corpus linguistics research.
+The primary purpose of CorpusAid is to streamline and standardize the often tedious and error-prone process of preparing textual data for corpus linguistics research.
 Its design goals include:

 1. **Efficiency**: Automate repetitive tasks to save researchers valuable time and resources.
 2. **Accuracy**: Minimize human error in the preprocessing stage, ensuring more reliable research outcomes.